The Tale of Despereaux (film)

-The Tale of Despereaux is a 2008 animated fantasy adventure comedy film directed by Sam Fell and Rob Stevenhagen (in his feature directorial debut).
-It is loosely based on the 2003 novel of the same name by Kate DiCamillo.
-The film is narrated by Sigourney Weaver and stars the voices of Matthew Broderick, Robbie Coltrane, Dustin Hoffman, Richard Jenkins, Kevin Kline, Frank Langella, William H. Macy, Tracey Ullman, Christopher Lloyd, Stanley Tucci, Tony Hale, Charles Shaughnessy, James Nesbitt, Bronson Pinchot, Emma Watson and Ciarán Hinds.
-Animation was provided by Framestore Animation.
+The Tale of Despereaux (/'dEsp@rou/ DESP-ər-oh) is a 2008 animated fantasy adventure comedy film loosely based on the 2003 novel of the same name by Kate DiCamillo.
+It was directed by Sam Fell and Rob Stevenhagen, and written by Gary Ross, based on a story by Will McRobb and Chris Viscardi.
+It features the voices of Matthew Broderick, Robbie Coltrane, Dustin Hoffman, Richard Jenkins, Kevin Kline, Frank Langella, William H. Macy, James Nesbitt, and Tracey Ullman, with Sigourney Weaver narrating the film.